wgmo/graphtik/docs/source/composition.rst

    >>> graphop.plot('calc_power.svg')  # doctest: +SKIP

 .. _graph-computations:

 Running a computation graph
 ---------------------------

-The graph composed in the example above in :ref:`simple-graph-composition` can be run by simply calling it with a dictionary argument whose keys correspond to the names of inputs to the graph and whose values are the corresponding input values.
+The graph composed above can be run by simply calling it with a dictionary of values with keys corresponding to the named :term:`dependencies <dependency>` (`needs` & `provides`):
-For example, if ``graph`` is as defined above, we can run it like this:

    >>> # Run the graph and request all of the outputs.
    >>> out = graphop(a=2, b=5)